Load the reference data set.

 save_transform_models(cds_ref, 'cds_ref_test_models')

-Project the query data set into the reference space
+.
+We project the query data into the reference space using the preprocess_transform()

 # Load the reference transform models into the query cds.